Joshua Tree is quickly becoming a popular wedding and elopement destination for couples all around the world.

 Summer is the least popular season in Joshua Tree.
 With temperatures reaching over 100 degrees daily, it makes any physical activity outside extremely dangerous.
 While mid-day probably isn’t the best choice for your summer Joshua Tree wedding, the night is actually very enjoyable for camping.
 Plus, during the month of August, it’s a great time to see the annual Perseid Meteor Shower.

-Joshua Tree Wedding Packages
+Joshua Tree Wedding Vendors

 I help plan and craft dream elopements and small weddings in Joshua Tree and California.
 To view all my packages, check out this page here.